Why call yourselves the Pirate Party?

 There sure are.
 We are now focusing on recruitment in preparation to register state branches in each state.

 How are Pirate Party decisions made?

 Everybody has a say in the Pirate Party!
-Everyday we put into practice the open democratic principles that we stand for.
-We have national meetings every fortnight using online chat.
-All members are welcome to these meetings which are held publicly and this is where any member can communicate with other members, participating, sharing and learning about the pirate ways.
+Every day we put into practice the open democratic principles that we stand for.
+Regular discussion is hosted on our discussion forum, and we have national meetings every month using online chat.
+All members are welcome to these meetings which are held publicly and this is where any member can communicate with other members, participating, sharing and learning about the Pirate ways.

 Aside from our general membership, the main governing body of the Pirate Party is the National Council who are elected at the annual National Congress.
 This congress is where all members of the party can propose and vote for those platforms, policies, constitutional amendments that the party shall formally adopt.
 Any member can propose policies and amendments as well as stand for preselection as election candidates and/or for election into party positions.

 Wherever possible the party strives to achieve consensus in its decision making processes but of course consensus cannot always be obtained and on such occasions members cast their votes on an issue.

 Policies and other major changes to the Party are only adopted after the membership is given the opportunity to case their vote in an online ballot over a 7 day voting period.

 There are also regular crew meetings in some states and areas.
 If there isn’t a scheduled meeting in your state or area, and you want there to be one, let us know and we’ll assist you in starting a crew.